Interstate 110 and State Route 110 (California): Richard Ankrom signage

-In 2001, Richard Ankrom, a local artist who got lost trying to get onto I-5 North from northbound I-110 because there was no clear official signage labeling access to I-5 North, solved his frustration by covertly modifying one of the overhead signs on the freeway just before the Four Level Interchange (34.055759°N 118.256181°W).
+In 2001, Richard Ankrom, a local artist who got lost trying to get onto I-5 North from northbound SR 110 because there was no clear official signage labeling access to I-5 North, solved his frustration by covertly modifying one of the overhead signs on the freeway just before the Four Level Interchange (34.055759°N 118.256181°W).
 Using official government sign specifications, Ankrom fabricated two sign pieces, one being an I-5 marker shield and the other with the word "NORTH", and affixed them to the left side of the sign.
 He performed his modifications in broad daylight, disguised as a Caltrans worker.
 In that district, Caltrans has three sign crews, each thinking one of the other two crews did the installation.
 After nine months, at Ankrom's request, the Los Angeles Downtown News broke the story.

 Prior to Ankrom's work, the only signage directing motorists to the I-5 North off-ramp came at a quarter-mile (0.4 km) before the exit, thus forcing many to merge across multiple lanes in a very short distance.
 The signs were inspected by Caltrans to ensure they would not fall off onto the road below.
 Ankrom was never charged, despite statements from officials that his actions were illegal.
 Ankrom referred to his sign project as "Guerilla Public Service".

-Caltrans later added an additional "5 North" sign over the left northbound lane at the entrance to the Figueroa Street Tunnels, as well as new electric signage, which will note when an additional lane is available for those wishing to transition to northbound I-5 (converting the current single lane transition to dual lanes).

 In 2009, Caltrans replaced all signage along this segment with newer, more reflective versions.
 These new signs include Ankrom's original improvements.